2015-2016 Undergraduate & Graduate Catalog

 Tuition is based on the classification of the student and the course: undergraduate or graduate, lower or upper division, resident or nonresident of Michigan.

-The above tuition rates apply to all students registering for credit courses, including guests, visitors, and all categories of students who are not pursuing a degree at Grand Valley State University.
+The previously listed tuition rates apply to all students registering for credit courses, including guests, visitors, and all categories of students who are not pursuing a degree at Grand Valley State University.
 Rates for noncredit courses in special programs apart from the regular university curriculum are published with the announcements of such programs.

 Rates of tuition and fees are those in effect at the time of publication of the Grand Valley State University Undergraduate and Graduate Catalog.
 They are subject to change at any time by Grand Valley's Board of Trustees.